AdamChochowski/Mesh-God-3000/01 MeshGodOperationsDocumentation.md

 Combo Example, will conduct Separate Selected, Remove Unused Materials, Pivot To Bottom and Save as FBX file

+### Constraints

+- This operation can be conducted only on **Unpacked Prefabs**.
+- This operation cannot be conducted on **Skinned Meshes**.

 ---

 ## Other (MeshGod3000.OperationType) - Combo B (Multi)

 Combo Example, will conduct Separate Selected, Remove Unused Materials, Pivot To Bottom and Save as FBX file

+### Constraints

+- This operation can be conducted only on **Unpacked Prefabs**.
+- This operation cannot be conducted on **Skinned Meshes**.

+---

+## Other (MeshGod3000.OperationType) - Flip Normals

+Flips the surface direction of the selected triangles by reversing their triangle winding order.
+This effectively inverts the normals of only the selected faces, while leaving the rest of the mesh unchanged.
+The operation works by swapping vertex indices in each affected triangle, ensuring a correct and engine-safe normal flip without modifying vertex positions, UVs, bone weights, or submesh structure.
+MeshColliders are updated automatically when present, and full Undo support is provided.
+Useful for fixing inverted faces, correcting inside-out geometry, or adjusting surface orientation on specific parts of a mesh without affecting the entire model.

+### Constraints

+- This operation can be conducted only on **Unpacked Prefabs**.

 ---